rakahn777/Grayscale/README.md

 # Grayscale
-A practical of grayscale shading
+A practical of screen effect with unity shader